Portfolio Manager, Jeremiah Buckley, discusses the current environment for U.S. large-cap stocks.

 Source: Bloomberg, as of 23 February 2022.
 Past performance is no guarantee of future results.

-The market volatility we’ve seen early in 2022 has been stoked by more persistent inflation, shifting central bank policy and flaring geopolitical tensions ‒ most recently, the Russia/Ukraine conflict.
+The market volatility we’ve seen early in 2022 has been stoked by more persistent inflation, shifting central bank policy and flaring geopolitical tensions ‒ most recently, Russia’s invasion of Ukraine.
 While we can’t control these macro developments, we have been particularly focused on two questions as we navigate the volatile investment environment.
 First, are we beginning to see improvements in the supply chain issues that have been festering since the beginning of the pandemic, and second, are the secular trends that have been driving market and economic growth for the last couple of years likely to continue?

 Repairing the Supply Chain